krakenly/krakenly/docs/PREPROCESSING.md

-# Document Preprocessing
+# Data Preprocessing

-This document explains how Krakenly processes and chunks documents for optimal search accuracy.
+This document explains how Krakenly processes and chunks data for optimal search accuracy.

 ## Overview

-When you upload a document, the system doesn't store it as a single block.
+When you upload data, the system doesn't store it as a single block.
 Instead, it processes the content into multiple specialized chunks, each optimized for different types of queries.
 This approach ensures that searches match regardless of how the query is phrased.

 ## Why Chunking Matters